Forensic psychiatry: Competency to stand trial

 CST evaluations are to determine that defendants have the competence to understand the charges and assist their attorneys.
-In the United States, this is seated in the Fifth Amendment to the United States Constitution, which ensures the right to be present at one's trial, to face one's accusers, and to have help from an attorney.
+In the United States, this is required by the Fifth Amendment, which ensures the right to be present at one's trial, to face one's accusers, and to receive assistance from an attorney.
 CST, sometimes referred to as adjudicative competency, serves three purposes: "preserving the dignity of the criminal process, reducing the risk of erroneous convictions, and protecting defendants' decision-making autonomy".

 In 1960, the Supreme Court of the United States in Dusky v.
 United States established the standard for federal courts, ruling that "the test must be whether the defendant has sufficient present ability to consult with his attorney with a reasonable degree of rational understanding and a rational as well as factual understanding of proceedings against him."
 The evaluations must assess a defendant's ability to assist their legal counsel, meaning that they understand the legal charges against them, the implications of being a defendant, and the adversarial nature of the proceedings, including the roles played by defense counsel, prosecutors, judges, and the jury.
 They must be able to communicate relevant information to their attorney and understand information provided by their attorney.
 Finally, they must be competent to make important decisions, such as whether or not to accept a plea agreement.

 In England, Wales, Scotland, and Ireland, a similar legal concept is that of "fitness to plead".